-- The reclassification of the preferred members' interests from preferred interests to common stock and additional paid-in capital upon the Company's reorganization to a corporation and the exchange of all of the outstanding common members' interests of Shutterstock Images LLC for shares of common stock of Shutterstock, Inc. based on amounts outstanding as of June 30, 2012, prior to completing the Reorganization. - The reclassification of an executive officer's profits interest award classified as a liability from other non-current liabilities to common stock and additional paid-in capital in connection with the Reorganization.
+- The reclassification of the preferred members' interests from preferred interests to common stock and additional paid-in capital upon the Company's reorganization to a corporation and the exchange of all of the outstanding common members' interests of Shutterstock Images LLC for shares of common stock of Shutterstock, Inc. based on amounts outstanding as of March 31, 2012, prior to completing the Reorganization. - The reclassification of an executive officer's profits interest award from other non-current liabilities to common stock and the accelerated vesting of 50% of the unvested portion of the executive officer's profits interest award in connection with the Reorganization.
+Refer to Note 12 for further details.